dancromartie/awk_toys/code_skeletonizer/README.md

 Of course, my templates probably aren't of much use to you.
 Your own organization will have its own proprietary stuff and its own use cases.

-There's a section in the script that you can modify.
+There's a section in the AWK script that you can modify.

 ```
 patterns["sqlite"] = "templates/sqlite_template"